-The following text is available further below as a large-font pdf for mobile devices.
+The following text is available further below as a large-font pdf.

 It might be said that debt is temporary money.

 Wherever there is debt, there is, for the time it takes, matching credit, credit being money on a leash.
 Like a lead or a lease.

 A more obvious way of thinking about it is that debt is obligations, and these lie necessarily in the future.
 Together with credit, it is a planning tool, Since we cannot live day-by-day and do not relish hand-to-mouth, we provide for contingencies, create projects and make commitments.
 So some debt is good.
 The problems arise when we overreach ourselves.